SevilayZkr/SevilayZkr/README.md

 - 👋 Hi, I’m Sevilay Zencirkiran
 - I am a Salesforce Developer, full time mother, student, wife and cat lover.
-- 👀 I’m interested in ...
+- 👀 I’m interested in anything new I can learn.
 - 🌱 I’m currently learning trigger and LWC on Salesforce.
 - 📫 You can reach me via zkr.sevilay@gmail.com